Jason: The return journey

 On the way back to Iolcus, Medea prophesied to Euphemus, the Argo's helmsman, that one day he would rule Cyrene.
 This came true through Battus, a descendant of Euphemus.
 Zeus, as punishment for the slaughter of Medea's own brother, sent a series of storms at the Argo and blew it off course.
 The Argo then spoke and said that they should seek purification with Circe, a nymph living on the island of Aeaea.
 After being cleansed, they continued their journey home.

 Sirens

 Chiron had told Jason that without the aid of Orpheus, the Argonauts would never be able to pass the Sirens—the same Sirens encountered by Odysseus in Homer's epic poem the Odyssey.
-The Sirens lived on three small, rocky islands called Sirenum scopuli and sang beautiful songs that enticed sailors to come to them, which resulted in the crashing of their ship into the islands.
+The Sirens lived on three small, rocky islands called Sirenum scopuli and sang beautiful songs that enticed sailors to come to them, which would result in the wrecking of their ship on the islands.
 When Orpheus heard their voices, he drew his lyre and played music that was more beautiful and louder, drowning out the Sirens' bewitching songs.